vorachet/bash-cli-template/README.md

 ## helloworld CLI script

+### Running script example

-The code example of the helloworld CLI script is available in examples folder.
+The script example of the helloworld CLI script is available in examples folder.
 You can run the helloworld CLI script with the following steps.

 ```